Pasadena CoDA Meeting

 CoDA Groups Near Me

-Cultivate Independence; Focus on developing your own identity, interests, and goals separate from others.
-Engage in activities near the Pasadena area that bring you joy and fulfillment independently.
-Nurture your own passions and dreams, reclaiming your sense of self and independence.
+Focus on becoming your own person, with your own hobbies and goals that are different from everyone else's.
+Do things on your own in the Pasadena area that make you happy and full.
+Develop your own interests and goals to recover your sense of self-worth and independence.

 Is Codependency Good?
 This Duo Thinks So.
 The New York Times